tstack/lnav/docs/source/formats.rst

     message.
 An "operation ID" establishes a thread of messages that might correspond to a particular operation/request/transaction.
 The user can press the 'o' or 'Shift+O' hotkeys to move forward/backward through the list of messages that have the same operation ID.
+Note: For JSON-encoded logs, the opid field can be a path (e.g. "foo/bar/opid") if the field is nested in an object and it MUST be included in the "line-format" for the 'o' hotkeys to work.

   :module-field: The name of the field that contains the module identifier
     that distinguishes messages from one log source from another.
 This field